sdss/apogee/data/skylines/README_airglow.txt

 ------------------------
 October 2018 revisit
 -------------------------
-Here are the results from 6 nights.
+David Nidever: Here are the results from 6 nights of end of night, from individual wavecals?

 Here's the information that I'm using: daynum = [2231, 2239, 2244, 2245, 2247, 2255]